A minimal face constant rank constraint qualification for reducible conic programming: Facial reduction for nonconvex optimization problems

 \end{theorem}

 \begin{proof} First, note that

-so applying Theorem~\ref{ncp:frcrsc} with $M\doteq D\G(\xb)$, $C\doteq \C$, and $F\doteq \Fmin(\Gamma_{\C}(\xb))$, we see that there exists some $0\neq Y\in \ri(F_{J_-}^{\triangle})$ such that $D\G(\xb)^*[Y]=0$ because in this case $M^*[C\pol]=H(\xb)$ is closed.
-By CRSC the dimension of $D\G(x)^*[F^{\perp}]$ remains constant for every $x$ in a neighborhood of $\xb$, which we can assume to be $\mathcal{V}$ without loss of generality.
-On the other hand, by A1 and A2, $D\G(x)^*[\C\pol]$ is closed for every $x\in \mathcal{V}$ and $F$ is the minimal face of $\Gamma_{\C}(x)$, therefore the dimension of $D\G(x)^*[\spn(F^{\triangle})]$ also remains constant for every $x\in\mathcal{V}$ since by Theorem~\ref{thm:closedness} we have that for every such $x$; Proposition~\ref{prop:frlu} then gives us a neighborhood $\mathcal{U}$ of $\xb$ such that $\G^{-1}(\C)\cap \mathcal{U}=\G^{-1}(F)\cap \mathcal{U}$. \end{proof}
+so applying Theorem~\ref{thm:closedness} with $M\doteq D\G(\xb)$, $C\doteq \C$, and $F\doteq F_{J_-}$, we see that there exists some $0\neq Y\in \ri(F_{J_-}^{\triangle})$ such that $D\G(\xb)^*[Y]=0$ because in this case $M^*[C\pol]=H(\xb)$ is closed.
+By CRSC the dimension of $D\G(x)^*[F_{J_-}^{\perp}]$ remains constant for every $x$ in a neighborhood of $\xb$, which we can assume to be $\mathcal{V}$ without loss of generality.
+On the other hand, by A1 and A2, $D\G(x)^*[\C\pol]$ is closed for every $x\in \mathcal{V}$ and $F_{J_-}$ is the minimal face of $\Gamma_{\C}(x)$, therefore the dimension of $D\G(x)^*[\spn(F_{J_-}^{\triangle})]$ also remains constant for every $x\in\mathcal{V}$ since by Theorem~\ref{thm:closedness} we have that for every such $x$; Proposition~\ref{prop:frlu} then gives us a neighborhood $\mathcal{U}$ of $\xb$ such that $\G^{-1}(\C)\cap \mathcal{U}=\G^{-1}(F_{J_-})\cap \mathcal{U}$. \end{proof}

-It is worth noticing that in NLP assumptions A1 and A2 are not required due to the polyhedricity of $\C$.
-Also, A3 is always true in NLP, NSOCP, and NSDP.
-Whether they can be removed from~Theorem \ref{ncp:frcrsc} or not in the general case is an open problem.
+It is worth noticing that in NLP assumptions A1 and A2 are not required due to the polyhedricity of $\C$ and \cite[Lemma 5.4]{cpg}.
+Whether hypotheses A1 and A2 can be removed from Theorem~\ref{ncp:frcrsc} in the general case is an open problem.
+What follows is an example that conforms to Theorem~\ref{ncp:frcrsc}.